-Nefertari K.B.
-Pross is an Attorney, Arts Advocate and Musician.
+Nefertari Kirkman-Bey Pross, is an Attorney, Arts Advocate and Musician.
 She is a multifaceted woman utilizing all of her talents to consistently create meaningful change in law, arts, and civil and human rights.
-Her work rests squarely at the intersection of arts and social justice.
+Her works rests squarely at the intersection of arts and social justice.

-Currently, as an attorney, Nefertari serves as Senior D&I Advisor to the U.S. Dept. of Treasury.
-Prior to this appointment she served as Senior Equal Opportunity Advisor for the U.S. Department of Housing and Urban Development, Office of Fair Housing and Equal Opportunity, where she enforced civil rights regulations in housing and mortgage lending.
+Currently, as an attorney, Nefertari serves as Senior Equal Opportunity Advisor for the U.S. Department of Housing and Urban Development, Office of Fair Housing and Equal Opportunity, where she enforces civil rights regulations in housing and mortgage lending.
 She started her legal career in New York City, and in 2016 joined the Detroit HUD office as a member of HUD’s official response team to the Flint Water Crisis.
 She also served under the Obama Administration, as the White House Jobs Ambassador to the City of Flint where she worked diligently to increase jobs and summer engagement for young people.
 In honor of her work in Flint, Nefertari received awards from the Flint Housing Commission and the Flint Federal Executive Board for her Outstanding Service to the City of Flint.

 Events